ActianCorp/ActianNoSQL_VOD_pkgcore/README.md

 Cleaning up

-Please Send the following two files to Versant Support (support@versant.com):
+Please upload the following two files to the Case Files for your support case:

 -rw-r--r-- 1 aperrell ftp 26015876 May  9 15:08 cleanbe_28283_corefiles.tar.gz